 DEFINITIONS

-Responsible investing: Responsible investing is defined as an approach to investing that incorporates environmental, social and governance (ESG) factors into investment decisions.
+Responsible investing: is an approach to investing that incorporates ESG factors into investment decisions.

-Environmental factors: Refers to issues impacting the natural environment, including climate change, greenhouse gas emissions, resource depletion and water scarcity, waste and pollution, biodiversity and deforestation.
+Environmental factors: Refers to issues impacting the natural environment, including climate change, greenhouse gas emissions, resource depletion and water scarcity, waste and pollution, biodiversity and deforestation, among others.

-Social factors: Refers to issues centered around people and can include; working conditions (including slavery and child labour), local communities (including indigenous communities), conflict, health and safety, employee relations and diversity.
+Social factors: Can refer to issues centered around people (i.e. employees and communities) and can include but are not limited to; working conditions (including modern slavery and child labour), local communities (including indigenous communities or other vulnerable groups), health and safety, employee relations and diversity.

-Governance factors: Refers to issues regarding how companies are managed and governed, including: executive pay, bribery and corruption, political lobbying and donations, board diversity and structure, and tax strategy.
+Governance factors: Refers to issues regarding how companies are managed and governed, including: executive pay, bribery and corruption, political lobbying and donations, board diversity and structure, tax strategy and risk management, among others.

-Proxy voting is an important part of MD Financial Management’s fiduciary duty to clients, and an important part of the investment process.
-MD Financial Management has formal proxy voting guidelines, and all proxies are voted in a manner consistent with the best interests of our clients.
+Proxy voting is an important part of MDFM’s fiduciary duty to clients, and an important part of the investment process.
+MDFM has established formal proxy voting guidelines.
+In all cases, proxies are voted in a manner consistent with the best interests of our clients.

 MD Financial Management Inc. wholly owns or has a majority interest in its seven subsidiaries (the MD Group of Companies).
 It provides financial products and services,is the fund manager for the MD Family of Funds and offers investment counselling services.
 For a detailed list of the MD Group of Companies, visit md.ca.